oplS17projects/RCat/Demo.md

 ### Evaluation of Results

-> Compare virtual network results with that of NMap
+Our port scan matches that of NMap for TCP.
+Because of the connectionless nature of UDP, the results of UDP scans are unreliable.
+The issues can be recreated in NMap as well, NMap evaluates false positives consistently.

 ## Architecture Diagram

 ![Arch diagram](/demo/Projecet_Diagram.png?raw=true "Arch diagram")

-The goal is to create objects which form closures to over IP addresses and open ports of the machine, these objects being an abstraction for a host over a network.
+RCat creates objects which form closures to over IP addresses and open ports of the machine, these objects being an abstraction for a host over a network.

-Using racket/tcp and racket/udp libraries and threading we will create connection attempts with ports of a target machine, and depending on the response determine if chosen ports are open or not.
+Using racket/tcp and racket/udp libraries and threading we create connection attempts with ports on a target machine, and depending on the response determine if chosen ports are open or not.

 If the ports are open we add them to the respective list of open ports.
+Because the non-deterministic nature of network packets, our list of machines acts as a stack.

 Using symbolic differentiation and message passing we interact with the machine object to retrieve information.

-## Schedule

-### First Milestone (Sun Apr 9)
-* Machine Object with procedure stubs
- * constructor
- * accessors
- * scanner object stub

-### Second Milestone (Sun Apr 16)
-* data preparation complete for matching port number to service
-* properly differentiating dropped connections from accepted connections

-### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
-* Threading
-* Building out network of virtual machines for demonstration

-## Group Responsibilities

-### Josh Everett @josh-everett
-* test stub for _machine_ class constructor
-* completing tcp connection acceptance/drop
-* scanner object threading
-* VM network

-### Jennifer Green @goldenapplepie
-* completing udp connection acceptance/drop
-* creating data structures for holding port data list
-* matching port data against list of known ports